nasa/Common-Metadata-Repository/search-app/docs/api.md

   * `opendata`  "application/opendata+json" (only supported for collections)
   * `kml`       "application/vnd.google-earth.kml+xml"
   * `native`    "application/metadata+xml" (Returns search results in their individual native formats)
+  * `umm-json`   "application/vnd.nasa.cmr.legacy_umm_results+json" (only supported for collections)
+    * The UMM JSON format was originally used for an alpha version of UMM JSON search results.
+Currently it still returns data in that style to avoid breaking clients dependent on it.
+This will be changed in a future version to return the latest version of the UMM.
   * `umm_json`   "application/vnd.nasa.cmr.umm_results+json" (only supported for collections)
     * The UMM JSON extension returns concepts in the latest version of the UMM.
   * `umm_json_vX_Y` "application/vnd.nasa.cmr.umm_results+json; version=X.Y"